Email Batching for Productivity: How to Reclaim Hours of Lost Focus

 End-of-day batch 4:00 PM 20-25 min Close open loops, send follow-ups, prep for tomorrow

 Notice the morning batch starts at 10 AM, not 8 AM.
-Starting the morning batch at 10 AM is intentional.
-Your first two hours at work tend to be your peak cognitive window [2].
+That is intentional.
+Your first two hours tend to be your peak cognitive window [2].
 Spending them on email is like burning premium fuel to idle in a parking lot.
-Protect that window for deep work strategies and you’ll feel the difference by Wednesday.
+Protect that window for deep work strategies and you will feel the difference by Wednesday.

 Component 2: The 4-Action Triage